capoony/Tityra_hDNA_analysis/README.md

    ![mapDamage Fragment Length Distribution](results/mapDamage/Tityra_leucura/Fragmisincorporation_plot.png)

 4. **Mitochondrial Genome Assembly**
-   - Downloads the closest available mitochondrial reference genome (*Pachyramphus minor*) and maps reads to it for mitochondrial genome reconstruction.
+   - After downloading the closest available mitochondrial reference genome (*Pachyramphus minor*) reads are mapped to this reference for mitochondrial genome reconstruction by generating a consensus sequence across all mapped reads using `samtools`.
    - Outputs: BLAST results, mitochondrial BAM files, coverage statistics, and consensus sequence.
    - Interpretation: This analysis specifically targets mitochondrial DNA recovery.
-The coverage statistics show how well the mitochondrial genome is represented in the sample.
-The consensus sequence represents the reconstructed mitochondrial genome for *Tityra leucura*.
-It can be found in the file [`results/mitogenome/Tityra_leucura_mito_consensus.fasta.gz`](results/mitogenome/Tityra_leucura_mito_consensus.fasta.gz).
-The mitochondrial genome is reconstructed from the reads that map to the *Pachyramphus minor* reference genome, which is closely related to *Tityra leucura*.
+The consensus sequence representing the reconstructed mitochondrial genome for *Tityra leucura* can be found at [`results/mitogenome/Tityra_leucura_mito_consensus.fasta.gz`](results/mitogenome/Tityra_leucura_mito_consensus.fasta.gz).
+This mitochondrial genome is reconstructed from the reads that map to the *Pachyramphus minor* reference genome, which is closely related to *Tityra leucura*.
 The coverage statistics, which can be found [here](results/mitogenome/Tityra_leucura_mito.coverage.txt) indicate the sequencing depth is on average 28-fold but that only 38% of the mitochondrial reference is covered.

-   !

 5. **Contaminant Removal**
-   - Maps reads to known contaminant reference genomes (including human, fungal species like *Penicillium*, *Vanrija*, *Malassezia*, and *Aspergillus*) and retains only unmapped reads for downstream analysis.
+   - To further reduce the amoung of exogenous contaminant DNA, reads are mapped to known contaminant reference genomes (including human, fungal species like *Penicillium*, *Vanrija*, *Malassezia*, and *Aspergillus*).
+Only unmapped (merged) reads are retained for downstream analysis.
-   - Outputs: Cleaned reads free from major contaminants.
+   - Outputs: Cleaned merged reads free from major contaminants.
    - Interpretation: This step removes reads that map to known contaminant genomes identified in previous steps.
-The resulting unmapped reads are more likely to represent endogenous *Tityra leucura* DNA and are used for de novo genome assembly.
+The resulting unmapped reads are more likely to represent endogenous *Tityra leucura* DNA and are used for de novo genome assembly described below.

    Contaminant references used:
    - *Vanrija pseudolonga*